Container gardening offers many advantages:

 But there are some drawbacks to container gardening as well.

-The main problem with container gardens is that plants in containers dry out more quickly than landscape gardens and require more frequent watering.
+The main problem with container gardens is that plants in containers dry out more quickly than plants in landscape gardens, and therefore require more frequent watering.

-But that said, container gardens offer an inexpensive creative outlet.
+But that said, container gardens offer an inexpensive, creative outlet for kids.
 And if you don't like it, you can change it.
 These container gardening tips can help you get started successfully.

 Anything can function as a pot, but the smaller and more porous the container, the more often you need to water.
-You also need a hole in the bottom of each container to provide adequate drainage.
+The container needs a hole in the bottom to provide adequate drainage.

-Almost any kind of plant will thrive in a container, provided it's the right container.
-Here are just a few choices to consider:
+Almost any kind of plant will thrive in a container (provided it's the right container).

 Don't use your garden soil.
 One of the advantages of container gardening is that you can use optimal soil for the task.